pyca/cryptography/docs/primitives/cryptographic-hashes.rst

     .. method:: update(string)

-        :param bytes string: The text you wish to hash.
+        :param bytes string: The bytes you wish to hash.

     .. method:: digest()